defold/doc/docs/en/tutorials/shadertoy.md

 2. Lines 21 and 63 contains the input fragment X and Y screen space texture coordinates (`in vec2 fragCoord`), and output fragment color (`out vec4 fragColor`).

     In Defold, the input texture coordinates are passed from the vertex shader as UV coordinates (in the range 0--1) through a varying variable `var_texcoord0`.
-The output fragment color is set to the built in variable `gl_FragColor`.
+The output fragment color is set to the built-in variable `gl_FragColor`.

 3. Lines 23--27 sets up the dimensions of the texture as well as movement direction and scaled time.
 The resolution of the viewport/texture is passed to the shader as `uniform vec3 iResolution`.
 The shader calculates UV style coordinates with the right aspect ratio from the fragment coordinates and the resolution.
 Some resolution offsetting is also done to get a nicer framing.